Agentic System with Modal Logic for Autonomous Diagnostics: Discussion and Future Work

 \section{Discussion and Future Work}

-\savespace{} Our work demonstrates a promising and viable path for building more reliable and trustworthy autonomous agents.
+Our work demonstrates a promising and viable path for building more reliable and trustworthy autonomous agents for fast diagnosis at accelerator controls.
 By treating the LM not as an infallible oracle but as a powerful hypothesis generator whose outputs are subject to rigorous symbolic verification, we can effectively harness its strengths while simultaneously mitigating its known weaknesses.
 The use of modal logic and Kripke models provides a formal semantics for agent belief, which is a critical and necessary step towards creating agents that can transparently explain their reasoning and provide formal guarantees about their behavior.
 Further exploration into Dynamic Epistemic Logic could enhance the model's ability to reason about how agents' knowledge changes as a result of new information or actions~\cite{van2007dynamic}.

 This framework opens up several exciting directions for future research.
 The current process of translating LM outputs into formal propositions is straightforward; developing more complex semantic parsing techniques, possibly using methodologies from the field of computational linguistics, could allow for the expression of richer and more nuanced hypotheses.
-Future work could explore advanced methods for learning these logical constraints directly from data or through guided interaction with human experts, potentially leading to systems that can formalize their own operational theories over time, a concept related to theory of mind in AI~\cite{devin2024learning}.
-Finally, applying this architecture to an online reinforcement learning setting, where an agent's actions have tangible consequences and its belief models are continually updated based on rich environmental feedback, represents the next logical step toward achieving true end-to-end autonomy.
+Future work could explore advanced methods for learning these logical constraints directly from data or through guided interaction with human experts, potentially leading to systems that can formalize their own operational theories over time~\cite{runge2020discovering}.
+Finally, applying this architecture to an online reinforcement learning setting, where an agent's actions have tangible consequences and its belief models are continually updated based on rich environmental feedback, represents the next interesting step toward achieving true end-to-end autonomy.